 Environmental Consequences, No Action Alternative: While a no action alternative alleviates potential damage from energy development, cultural resources are constantly being subjected to site formation processes or events after deposition (Binford 1981, Schiffer 1987).
 These processes can be both cultural and natural and take place in an instant or over thousands of years.
 Cultural processes include any activities directly or indirectly caused by humans.
 Natural processes include chemical, physical, and biological processes of the natural environment that impinge and or modify cultural materials.
 A no action alternative will also result in a cultural study not being completed.
 Without cultural studies it can become difficult to make the appropriate decisions regarding eligibility of resources and appropriate forms of mitigation.
-Without a cultural resource study, cultural a natural processed may obliterate important cultural resources before they can be documented and evaluated.
+In addition, cultural and natural processes may obliterate important cultural resources before they can be documented and evaluated.